 We often talk about how the stock market is a bit of a paradox as it's a place where people who want more certainty in their financial future come to invest their money.
 They invest with the hope of getting a large return so they can be more financially secure.
 Yet, at the same time, the stock market is itself a place of uncertainty, and many consider it so uncertain they liken it to playing cards in Los Vegas.

 Just like professional card players have learned methods to put the odds in their favor, professional traders have also learned how to put the odds of winning in their favor as well.
 One such technique is the recognition of chart patterns.

-Chart patterns are little patterns in stock price that show up as a result of human behavior around that price point on the chart.
+Chart patterns are patterns in stock price that show up as a result of human behavior around particular price point on the chart.
 There are three broad categories:

-As stocks begin to surge to new highs the traders who own those stocks become a bit worried.
-They start to question if the trades can really sustain.
-Often times at the first sight of weakness, traders will bail out.
+As stocks begin to surge to new highs, the traders who own those stocks become a bit worried.
+They start to question if the trades can sustain the increase, and often times at the first sight of weakness, fair weathered traders will bailout.

 Again, these three patterns are so similar you can almost interchange them, but we're going to look at each of them individually so you can get a better sense for each.